shivannis/xandr-docs-public/xandr-docs/invest/create-an-augmented-line-item-ali.md

 ---
 title: Microsoft Invest - Create an Augmented Line Item
-description: In this page, learn how to create a line item and tasks you need to perform before you proceed. ms.date: 10/28/2023
+description: In this page, learn how to create a line item and the different tasks you need to perform before you proceed. ms.date: 10/28/2023
 ---

-# Microsoft Invest - create an augmented line item
+# Microsoft Invest - Create an augmented line item

 You create augmented line items (ALIs) to define your financial relationship with an advertiser, set up targeting for an advertising campaign, and schedule your advertisements to run.